Programs for Licensure

 Programs for Principal Licensure

-If you’re an experienced educator ready for a principal or administrative position, ACE has online principal licensure programs that can get you there.
+If you’re an experienced educator ready for a principal or administrative position, American College of Education (ACE) has online principal licensure pathways that can get you there.

 Whether you’d like to pursue a master’s degree or already have one and just need a certificate program, we have a pathway that can equip you with the skills and knowledge you need to pass your examination and lead with confidence.
 In fact, in all states where we track data, ACE graduates meet or exceed state pass rates on leadership and principal examinations.